shackra/goimapnotify/README.md

 - `hostCmd`: is an executable or script that retrieves your host from somewhere, we cannot pass arguments to this command from `Stdin`.
 - `usernameCmd`: is an executable or script that retrieves your username from somewhere, we cannot pass arguments to this command from `Stdin`.
 - `passwordCmd`: is an executable or script that retrieves your password from somewhere, we cannot pass arguments to this command from `Stdin`.
+- `xoauth2`: is an option that allow us to login on your IMAP using OAuth2, **be aware**: the token is retrieve from `passwordCmd`.

 The application will use TLS as long as the IMAP server advertises this capability.
 If you use self-signed certificates or something, be sure to set `rejectUnauthorized` as `false`.

 If your host do not offer IDLE, a sane default of checking every 15 minutes will take place instead.

+You can also use xoauth2 instead of password based authentication by setting the `xoauth2` option to `true` and the output of a tool which can provide xoauth2 encoded tokens in `passwordCmd`.
+Examples: [Google oauth2l](https://github.com/google/oauth2l) or [xoauth2 fetcher for O365](https://github.com/harishkrupo/oauth2ms).

 ## Install